 Euphorbias are very easy to care for, as long as the growing conditions are right.

-Succulent Euphorbias can survive drought, but do not mean that they need it.
-From spring to fall, water when the top inch of soil feels dry.
-Reduce watering in winter, give them just enough water to prevent wilting.
+Succulent Euphorbias can survive drought, but that does not mean that they need it.
+From spring to fall, water when the top inch (2.5 cm) of soil feels dry.
+Reduce watering in winter.
+Give them just enough water to prevent wilting.
 The best time of the day to water your Euphorbias in the warm season is evening.
 Watering in the morning before temperatures rise is also acceptable, and it may even be better during the winter months.

 Each species has its own nutritional requirements, but every Euphorbia will benefit from fertilizer.
 Plants in pots need regular feeding.
 Apply a balanced fertilizer in a 10-10-10 NPK formulation, diluted to 1/4 strength once a week during the growing season.